 - To encourage individuals of any underrepresented minority group, with emphasis on African Americans, to share their scholarly, professional, and teaching achievements with MIT faculty, staff, and students.

-In addition to faculty members from other institutions, the Program will consider applications from those in the public sector or in other roles of interest to our faculty.
+In addition to faculty members from other institutions, the Program will consider nominations of those in the public sector or in other roles of interest to our faculty.
 Appointments are for at least one academic term, up to two academic years.
 Appointments are made as visiting faculty (Policies & Procedures Section 2.3.4), visiting engineer/scientist/scholar (Policies & Procedures Section 5.3.4), or postdoctoral fellow (Policies & Procedures Section 5.3.3) in any department, lab or center (DLC) provided there is a connection with MIT faculty.

 MLK Visitor Nomination Process